zenflow/hasura-node-monolith-example/README.md

 ### With Heroku

 - This project is ready to deploy without code changes (i.e. includes [heroku.yml](./heroku.yml))
 - Heroku Postgres will define the `DATABASE_URL` environment variable.
-Be sure to copy it to `HASURA_GRAPHQL_ADMIN_SECRET`
+Be sure to copy it to `HASURA_GRAPHQL_DATABASE_URL`
-- Create app in Heroku web ui, and **before connecting to repo**, run `heroku stack:set container -a your-app-name-here` (in any unrelated directory), then (in Heroku web ui) connect app to repo (under "Deploy" tab -> "Deployment method").
+- Create app in Heroku web ui, and **before connecting to repo**, run (in any directory) `heroku stack:set container -a your-app-name-here`.
+Then you can (in Heroku web ui) connect app to repo (under "Deploy" tab -> "Deployment method").
 - Set environment variable `HASURA_GRAPHQL_CLI_ENVIRONMENT=default` as per [hasura/graphql-engine#4651](https://github.com/hasura/graphql-engine/issues/4651#issuecomment-623414531)